Graeme Hughes: Rugby league career

 As a sportsman, Hughes found most success in rugby league, playing for the Canterbury-Bankstown Bulldogs as well as representing his state at the age of 19.
 Hughes was unlucky not to be selected for the Australian side to go on the 1978 Kangaroo tour.
 He was a key member of the Bulldogs "Entertainers" era playing second-row in the Grand Final loss against St George and starred the following year in Canterbury's 18–4 victory against Easts in 1980.
 Hughes retired in 1982 after a series of injuries to focus on his media career.

 In 2008, Hughes announced he was running for a position on the Bulldogs Rugby League Football Club Board of Directors alongside former players Andrew Farrar, Paul Dunn and Barry Ward.
 Hughes missed out by 32 votes.

-His brothers Mark and Garry played for the Canterbury Bulldogs, as did his cousin Kevin Moore and nephews Glen, Steven and Corey.
+His brothers Mark and Garry played for Canterbury, as did his cousin Kevin Moore and nephews Glen, Steven and Corey.
 His uncle is former rugby league administrator Peter 'Bullfrog' Moore.